 If you’re a website owner, server caching is your best friend.
 This is one on your side where your website generates cached pages for your visitors’ to see.
 Caching can be done with codes or caching plugins and lets you choose when to delete all cached pages (24 hours, 72 hours, one week, or 30 days).

-Browser caching are the files stored in your viewer’s cached system – and yours, too!
+Browser caching is the files stored in your viewer’s cached system – and yours, too!
 This includes scripts, images, URLs, videos, and content one has viewed and visited.
 It’s when browsers store files in their local cached system so that they don’t need to download page elements in every server or website they visit.